-- During the spring, place dates/times for slating, election and transition events on the fall master calendar via Anchorbase, which is approved by officers, advisers, the Regional Collegiate Specialist/Council Appointed Coordinator/New Chapter Coordinator (RCS/CAC/NCC) and by chapter vote. - Distribute information electronically on slating/election/transition procedures four weeks before elections. - O Be sure to include the dates for transition meetings and any regional training planned by the Regional Team and/or Executive Offices so that members interested in serving in an officer position can plan to be in attendance.
-These events are mandatory for certain officers, so incoming officers must know their attendance is mandatory at such events and when they are occurring. - Remind the chapter that the slating and elections process is confidential. - Update chapter members preferred email addresses on the Delta Gamma website.
-All emails regarding the election process will be sent to the email addresses registered here. - Complete the Identify Officer Position task in Anchorbase to identify which officer positions will be slated and elected according to your chapter's Bylaws and Standing Rules. - Complete the Officer Certification task in Anchorbase to determine the members in good standing who are eligible for consideration for office six weeks before elections (elections step 02).

-- Six weeks prior to elections, Anchorbase will automatically distribute to all members, new members, and advisers the Election Step 3 video that describes the election process along with the PowerPoint slide deck that contains a position description for each CMT and JCMT position listed in your chapter bylaws and standing rules, except those that are custom/unique to your chapter.
-The slide deck also contains information about officer eligibility and member good standing requirements for election voting (elections step 03). - Elect sophomore and junior members-at-large for Nominating Committee (elections step 04).
-These members may be elected at the beginning of the fall term.
+- During the spring, place dates/times for slating, election and transition events on the fall master calendar via Anchorbase which is approved by officers, advisers, the Regional Collegiate Specialist/Council Appointed Coordinator/New Chapter Coordinator (RCS/CAC/NCC) and by chapter vote. - Distribute information electronically on slating/election/transition procedures four weeks prior to elections. - Be sure to include the dates for transition meetings and any regional trainings planned by the Regional Team and/or Executive Offices so that members interested in serving in an officer position can plan to be in attendance.
+Examples of regional trainings or Executive Offices trainings include regional training days and February Institute.
+These events are mandatory for certain officers to attend, so it is vital that incoming officers know their attendance is mandatory at such events and when the events are occurring. - Remind the chapter that the slating and elections process is confidential. - Update chapter members preferred email address on the Delta Gamma website.
+All emails regarding the election process will be sent to the email addresses registered here. - Complete the Identify Officer Position task in Anchorbase to identify which officer positions are to be slated and elected according to your chapter's Bylaws and Standing Rules. - Complete the Officer Certification task in Anchorbase to determined the members in good standing who are eligible for consideration for office, six weeks prior to elections (elections step 02). - Six weeks prior to elections, Anchorbase will automatically distribute to all members, new members, and advisers the Election Step 3 video that describes the election process along with the PowerPoint slide deck that contains a position description for each CMT and JCMT position listed in your chapter bylaws and standing rules, except those that are custom/unique to your chapter.
+The slide deck also contains information about officer eligibility and member good standing requirements for election voting (elections step 03).

-Note: No other officers or members may be added to Nominating Committee.

-- If you choose, you may schedule a 30-minute presentation for women interested in assuming a leadership position on leadership skills, motivation and/or communication.
+- Elect sophomore and junior members-at-large for Nominating Committee (elections step 04).
+These members may be elected at the beginning of the fall term. - Note: No other officers or members may be added to Nominating Committee. - If you choose, you may schedule a 30-minute presentation for women interested in assuming a leadership position on leadership skills, motivation and/or communication.
 This should take place four weeks prior to elections (elections step 05). - Begin updating officer notebooks in preparation for transitions.

-&quot;Leaders are ordinary people with extraordinary talents."
+"Leaders are ordinary people with extraordinary talents."